What Are the Types of Digital Payment in India 2025?

 You have explored several of the most essential types of virtual payments.
 Not, it’s time to check other available options, and they include:

-- USSD: a financial technology that lets people make transfers even when there is no Internet connection.
-It utilizes a mobile network to send text-based commands to a service provider.
+A financial technology that lets people make transfers without an internet connection.
+It utilizes a mobile network to send text-based commands directly to a service provider.

 Overall, there are plenty of options for Indians.
 They can use prepaid cards, mobile wallets, and other secure tools anytime.